nlapier2/isoQTL/README.md

 # IsoQTL

-This is the repository containing software implementation and information for replicating the results from the manuscript ``Accounting for Isoform Expression in eQTL Mapping Substantially Increases Power''.
+This is the repository containing software implementation and information for replicating the results from the manuscript "Accounting for Isoform Expression in eQTL Mapping Substantially Increases Power".

 For more information, or if you use the software, please cite our paper: